Structured prior distributions for the covariance matrix in latent factor models: Applications

 \subsubsection{Model and prior}

 To illustrate the use of our methodology in the context of a dynamic model, we consider an application to modelling the hourly demand for natural gas.
 In the UK, gas in the national transmission system is transported to individual customers through eight regional distribution networks which are responsible for maintaining a reliable gas supply to customers at all times.
 This requires accurate short-term forecasts of the hourly demand for gas at individual points in the network called offtakes, where gas is taken off to supply locally.
 We consider data from a single offtake site in a regional distribution network in the North of England.
 Hourly gas demand data are available for the period from May 2012 to June 2015 along with the average daily temperature at the offtake site.
 In addition to the weather, the other main factors that are known to influence the mean level of residential demand for gas are seasonal and calendar effects \citep[]{Sol12}.
+We therefore additionally incorporate covariates that represent the day of the year, day of the week and whether or not a day is a public holiday.

 The measurement of the demand for gas at an hourly resolution makes construction of a model challenging because the underlying dynamics of the process are likely to vary over a much longer time scale.
 For example, consider a dynamic linear model for hourly gas demand that allows for calendar and weather effects and incorporates a time-varying local level.
 Suppose that this local level is modelled as evolving according to a random walk or autoregression.
-Deviations from behaviour that would be considered typical given the calender and weather effects would likely persist over days, rather than hours, and so hourly evolution of the local level would demand a near-zero innovation variance.
+Deviations from behaviour that would be considered typical given the calendar and weather effects would likely persist over days, rather than hours, and so hourly evolution of the local level would demand a near-zero innovation variance.
 Similarly, if calendar effects such as the day of the week, were regarded as dynamic, hourly evolution would demand vanishingly small innovation variances.